Anastasia Synn

 Anastasia Synn is a Canadian sideshow stunt performer and magician, as well as a transhumanist and biohacker.
 She is known for her cyborg rights activism.
-She was married to magician and comedian The Amazing Johnathan, whom she also managed, until his death on February 22, 2022.
+She was married to magician and comedian the Amazing Johnathan, whom she also managed, until his death on February 22, 2022.

 Transhumanism and biohacking

-A frequent speaker at magic, transhumanist, and biohacking conferences, Synn currently has 26 implants, including the largest magnet ever implanted into a person, as well as a sound-transmitting magnet implanted into the tragus of her ear.
+A frequent speaker at magic, transhumanist, and biohacking conferences, Synn's implants include the largest magnet ever implanted into a person, as well as a sound-transmitting magnet implanted into the tragus of her ear.
+In 2023, Guinness World Records named her the record holder for most technological implants in the body (female), at 52.
 All of her modifications were surgically performed by a nurse and an underground DIY surgeon.

 Synn has used her implants to perform magic tricks, appearing on the television show Penn & Teller: Fool Us.
 This performance was named by BioHacking News as one of the top biohacking moments of 2018.

 Synn's biohacking is part of the DIYbio cyborg subculture called "grinding", which developed out of the magnets being used in the body modification subculture instead being used as a hack to acquire an "electromagnetic sense".
 Around half of Synn's implants are microchips, which she programs to give herself heightened senses and abilities, such as opening locks, turning on her computer, and the like.

 Synn has spoken before the Nevada State Senate to oppose a 2019 proposal for a microchip implant ban, and her testimony influenced state senator Melanie Scheible to oppose the ban.

 Personal life

-Synn met magician The Amazing Johnathan while he was doing a six-year run at the Harmon Theater.
+Synn met magician the Amazing Johnathan while he was doing a six-year run at the Harmon Theater.

 The couple got married at A Special Memory Chapel in Las Vegas in June 2014, in a ceremony attended by fellow magicians David Copperfield, Penn & Teller, and Jeff McBride, as well as comedian Gallagher.
 Their wedding reception took place at Geisha House, Las Vegas.
 Together, they hosted annual parties covered by the Las Vegas press.
-Synn has frequently performed shows with her husband, often taking over for him halfway through when he became fatigued.
+Synn frequently performed shows with her husband, often taking over for him halfway through when he became fatigued.

-Synn has a daughter, Haley Kenyon, from a previous relationship.
+Synn has a daughter from a previous relationship.